Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 The Base URL is used to reach the installed shopping cart, e.g. <https://mydomain.com/cart/> or <https://shop.mydomain.com/>.

-### B2B Invoice Payment

-B2B invoice payments are payments made between two merchants for goods or services.
-Digital B2B invoice payments solutions make it faster to issue, receive, and process payments.

-### Binary Synchronous

-Binary Synchronous _(BISYNC)_ is a category of synchronous communications protocols.

 ### Bill Payment Indicator

 Identifies if the bill payment requested is a recurring, installment, or deferred.

+### Binary Synchronous

+Binary Synchronous *(BISYNC)* is a category of synchronous communications protocols.

+### BIN Exclusions

+BIN Exclusions are essential for merchant processing as they dictate which card BIN ranges should be left in the clear/unencrypted.
+Typically, these cards are not considered PCI data as they are non-branded *(e.g., gift cards, private label and loyalty)*.
+The BIN ranges that are excluded from encryption are stored in a BIN Exclusion File and injected in encrypting devices as part of the configuration package.
+The BIN Exclusion File can handle 100-line items.
+This total includes [Special Handling Rules](#special-handling-rule).

 ---